esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

     This was actually the case before this module was introduced, and hooks' names were just atoms provided as an argument to this low-level API.
     However, we discovered it was causing problems and producing bugs, due to the lack of static code analysis.
-    Now we can have some guarantees thanks to Dialyzer, and each hook invocation has correct number of arguments.
+    Now we can have some guarantees thanks to Dialyzer, and each hook invocation has a correct number of arguments.
     Thanks to this, writing handlers is easier - there is a single source of truth about how a hook is run.
     Remember that a given hook can be invoked from many places in many modules.

+    With the new `mongoose_c2s` implementation we introduced a new hook API module, `mongoose_c2s_hooks`.
+    All such API modules are placed in the `src/hooks` directory.

 ### Getting results from handlers